 If you’re considering a visit to Cebu to go to Kawasan Falls, I also want to suggest the lesser visited but equally as interesting Mainit Hot Springs.
 Often missed out in favour of Kawasan Falls, I actually thought the Mainit Hot Springs were delightful and definitely worth including whilst in this area of Cebu.

-So here’s my guide to Kawasan Falls and Mainit Hot Springs.
+So here’s my guide to Kawasan Falls and Mainit Hot Springs, including all of the essential information you need ahead of visiting Cebu island.
 Read on and do let me know if you have any questions.

 Kawasan Falls are located in Badian, which is in the southern portion of Cebu Island.

 To get here from Cebu City, jump on a bus from the South Bus Terminal where the end destination is Bato.
 It will either go via Oslob where you can swim with whale sharks (read my guide to that here) or via Barili.